 - minimising the amount of staff administration time required

-As a direct result of the conversations we’ve had with our community, we added a tool to Spektrix last week called ‘strict bubble seating mode’.
+As a direct result of the conversations we’ve had with our community, we added two tools to Spektrix.

 Other options to support ticketing of socially distanced events include: